AndrewEllis93/Print-Tuning-Guide/README.md

 # Before We Begin

+Please remember that tuning prints will get you close, but they are *should not be taken as gospel*.
+You should get in the habit of finely adjusting based on actual prints.

 ## (!)
 Important Checks
 Before you follow *any* tuning methods in this guide, ensure that:
 - **(!)
 Everything is tight (seriously, check again)**